apache/trafficcontrol/infrastructure/ansible/roles/ats/README.md

 Refer to the defaults/main.yml for most information.

-ort_version: This is an optional string that can be provided to specify a particular version of ORT to install.
+ort_version: This is an optional string that can be provided to specify a particular version of t3c to install.
 It should be something like `3.0.0-10063.5db80eca.el7`.
 The absense of this variable entails automatically using the latest version available to yum at the time of initial installation.

 additional_yum_repos: An optional list of additional yum repositories to enable specifically when installing this component.
 This could be used to enable non-production ready rpms in a separate repository and not supplying the specific RPM version to automatically use the latest available.